eltrompetero/coniii/README.md

 See Examples.ipynb for usage documentation.

-The package will run with the latest version of Conda with Python 2.7 and latest versions of multiprocess, dill, iPython.
+The package will run with the latest version of Conda with Python 2.7 and latest versions of multiprocess (not multiprocessing), dill, iPython.

+This project is currently being developed and will be published with an accompanying guide on arXiv.
+Any feedback would be greatly appreciated!